Incubators and Accelerators Helping Startups Succeed in Leeds

 From networking to business coaching, support is never far away from the city’s startups.

-Leeds has a thriving startup scene, and one of the reasons for that is the abundance of business incubators and and accelerators in the city.
+Leeds has a thriving startup scene, and one of the reasons for that is the abundance of business incubators and accelerators in the city.
 They give young businesses the support they need to succeed, helping them to overcome the challenges of starting a business.
 But what’s on offer in Leeds and how can they help you make the leap from startup to scale-up?

 Spark at the University of Leeds

 Spark is the business startup service at the University of Leeds.
 They help young entrepreneurs to turn their ideas into a viable business.
-The dedicated team is on hand to offer advice and up-to-date information to help you get started, but they also offer mentoring, workshops and enterprise scholarships to maximise impact.
-Although this service is designed for students at the university, it’s available to graduates up to seven years after they complete their studies.
+The dedicated team is on hand to offer advice and up-to-date information to help you get started.

 KPMG@Nexus